Free shipping on all orders over ÂŁ50

 A4 mounted and framed prints

-It was such a delight to see, but incredibly difficult to take a close up photograph.
+It was such a delight to see, but incredibly difficult to take a close up photograph as they move so fast.

 These little birds are so light on their feet, moving at surprising speed and agility, as they skip over the deep cracks in the rock.
 The colours of their feathers and markings blended very well into the limestone background, it was hard to spot let alone get in focus as they skipped by constantly looking out for danger.
 You can imagine how many near misses I got, but I was quite pleased with this one.